* Dollar drops against yen as Treasuries yields fall

 Analysts see the dollar as unlikely to rally further unless there are stronger indications from the Fed that a rate hike is likely to come sooner than expected.

-The dollar index, which tracks the greenback against a broad basket of currencies, fell slightly to 80.208, down from a high of 80.218 on Monday.
-(Editing by Peter Galloway)
+The dollar index, which tracks the greenback against a broad basket of currencies, dipped to 80.167, down from 80.218 on Monday.
+(Editing by Peter Galloway and Nick Zieminski)